ryan3738/bellingham3d-frontend/readme.md

 Server Side Rendering with Next.js

 Next.js allows for choosing between Server Side Rendering and Static Page Generation on a page-by-page basis.
-For this application, assuming owners may need to post notice that an item has sold out, I’ve opted for SSR.
-On the server, the application grabs the data it needs and renders the html that will be sent to the client.
-This process alone took a considerable amount of fine tuning as the application needs to interact with Apollo’s cache and await results from MongoDB.
+I’ve opted for SSR so that products and inventory can be up to date.
+On the server, the application grabs the data it needs and renders the html to the client.
+The application interacts with Apollo’s cache and awaits results from the database.

 Crafting API Resolvers in Keystone-next